micro-analytics/micro-analytics-cli/README.md

 > **Note**: You can pass any option to the `micro-analytics` command that you can pass to [`micro`](https://github.com/zeit/micro).
 As an example, to change the host you'd do `micro-analytics -H 127.0.0.1`

+### Database adapters

+micro-analytics supports custom database adapters.
+They can be configured with the environment variable `DB_ADAPTER`.
+Setting it to `redis` will make it require `micro-analytics-adapter-redis`.
+Leaving it unset will make micro-analytics use the builtin flat-file-db adapter.

 ## Usage

 ### Tracking views